-The TOE relies on its environment to facilitate Apple Pay transactions: the transaction data is always processed by the Secure Element, which is outside the TOE boundary.
-The Secure Element only allows a payment to be made after it receives authorization from the Secure Enclave.
+The TOE relies on its environment to facilitate Apple Pay transactions; the transaction data is always processed by the Secure Element.
+The Secure Element only allows payment data to be sent from the device after it receives authorization from the Secure Enclave.
 For each transaction, the payment applets hosted on the Secure Element generate a payment cryptogram.
-This cryptogram and the Device Account Number form a transaction-specific dynamic security code, which is provided to the payment network and the card issuer, allowing them to verify each transaction.
+This cryptogram and the Device Account Number form a transaction-specific dynamic security code, which is sent from the device to the card issuer (or its tokenization service provider such as a payment network) to use to verify each transaction.